Howard Henry Peckham

-Howard Henry Peckham, (July 13, 1910 – July 6, 1995) was an American academic and historian, an authority on colonial and early American history.
+Howard Henry Peckham (July 13, 1910 – July 6, 1995) was an American academic and historian, an authority on colonial and early American history.

 Peckham played a fundamental role in establishing professional academic standards for the management of historical manuscripts.
 He was a founding member of the Society of American Archivists and the Director of the William L. Clements Library at the University of Michigan.
 Peckham and his associate, Lloyd A. Brown, were the first historians to publish the American Revolutionary War journals of Henry Dearborn, in 1939.
 He is also noted for establishing more accurate, greater numbers for American Revolutionary War deaths.

 Early life and education

 Howard Henry Peckham was a native of Lowell, Michigan.
 He grew up in a typical small American town—his family having emigrated from New England and New York.
-Peckham's father, on his way in establishing a successful business career, died when Howard was an infant.
+Herman Algernon Peckham, Peckham's father, on his way in establishing a successful business career, died when Howard was an infant.

 After graduating from Lowell High School, Peckham first attended Olivet College, then transferred to the University of Michigan just as the Great Depression began.
 American history was one of his main interests, but English was his greatest enthusiasm.
 Peckham earned his B.A. degree in 1931 and his M.A. in English in 1933.

 In 1936 he married Dorothy Koth Peckham, with whom he had a son and daughter.
 His wife, also a lover of books, had considerable academic and literary abilities herself.
 When Peckham was diagnosed with diabetes in mid career, Dorothy's culinary ability and vigilant eye minimized the effects on his daily routine and allowed him to perform throughout the remainder of his life.